lief-project/LIEF/doc/sphinx/tutorials/05_elf_infect_plt_got.rst

 Run
 ~~~

-As a check on the input size is perform before checking the flag value, we have to provide an input with the correct length (no matter its content):
+As a check on the input size is performed before checking the flag value, we have to provide an input with the correct length (no matter its content):

 .. code-block:: console